 At its best, camping is a great way to get close to nature and take a well-deserved vacation without spending an arm and a leg.
 However, if you aren’t careful, you may end up spending a lot of money you don’t need to spend.
-Remember: the more money you save while camping, the more camping trips you can afford to take.
+Remember the more money you save while camping, the more camping trips you can afford to take.
 Here are some of our most fun and effective ways to save money while camping.

 Save Money on Camping Equipment

 If we were going to make one generalization about camping equipment, it would be this: find the best camping gear for your needs at the lowest price.
 Walking into a big box sporting goods store and buying out the entire camping section is a good start for people who have a lot of money to spend, but for the rest of us, it isn’t a great strategy.
 Luckily, it is possible to find camping equipment at discounted prices if you look hard enough.
-We have three strategies that we find helpful: best current price, clearance and buying used.
+We have three strategies that we find helpful: the best current price, clearance, and buying used.
 Here are some ways to save money on camping equipment.

 Find the Best Current Price